thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 ### Reducing Complexity

-Now what if - instead of the `visibility` property - you wanted to use the `isVisible` property directly?
+What if - instead of the using the extra `visibility` property - you just wanted to use the `isVisible` property directly?
 This would obviate `ngOnChanges()` and reduce the code complexity to:

  {% highlight js %}